-The reader hardly knows what to make of this; understanding the references would require hard labor with an encyclopedia and thesaurus.
-This poetic technique abandons, as Williams does, grammatical syntax; it too views words as physical "things" and places them in the poem as objects, without attempting to make any logical connection between them.
+But Pound's later work breaks away from this Romantic influence; the Greek influences remain, but The Cantos, his most massive work, moves away from any coherent narrative line, toward a fragmentized assembly of phrases and pieces, incomplete and rambling sentences that demand hard labor with an encyclopedia and thesaurus.
+A mere fourteen lines from Canto LXXXI veers between English and Spanish, references Zeus, Ceres, and the English painter Sargent, skates from the Chinese city Taishan to the Greek island Cythera, and records pieces of a conversation between a priest and a communicant over the taking of the Sacrament.
+This poetic technique abandons, as Williams does, grammatical syntax; it too views words as physical "things" and places them in the poem as objects, without attempting to make clear logical connections between them.
 It also abandons any attempt to make contact with the "common reader."
-It is an elitist poetics, one which dazzles the reader with allusion but conveys no impression.
+It is an elitist poetics, one which dazzles the reader with allusion but conveys no single impression.